 Unlike ESFJs, who will be more outspoken, ISFJs will work steadily and quietly to ensure all the routine details are taken care of and that people are happy.

 ISFJs remember specifics—details, names, faces—and store them in the pristine filing cabinet in their heads.
 Rarely will they share their own values, preferring to keep their own counsel and make their focus the needs of others.

-ISFJs are the quiet, shy, gentle individuals, but they are behind-the-scenes movers and shakers who will not seek the glory.
+To others ISFJs appear to be quiet, shy, gentle individuals, but behind the scenes ISFJs are the movers and shakers who keep things going but do not seek the glory.

 They will channel their considerable energies into their work, or indeed into anything that has been asked of them.